It's time to introduce the band...

 aka Steve Brown

-One unforgettable half of the Fabulous Flatulations, the Mixers' cacophonous horn section.
+One unforgettable third of the Fabulous Flatulations, the Mixers' cacophonous horn section.

 Rex combines trombone virtuosity - at times being almost in tune - with eccentric techno wizardry and consummate showmanship, including his trademark juggling with three balled pairs of socks.